cardano-foundation/CIPs/CIP-0035/README.md

 ## Specification

+This proposal deals only with the types of change listed in "Types of change", all others are out of scope.

 ### Changes that require a CIP

-Changes that require a CIP do not have to each be in an individual CIP, they can be included in batches or in other CIPs.
-So, for example, a single CIP could propose multiple new builtin functions, or a CIP proposing a change to the ledger could also propose a change to the ledger-script interface.
+This proposal recommends that some of the changes listed in "Types of change" (specified below) should:

+1. Be proposed in a CIP.
+2. Go through additional process in addition to the [usual CIP process](.../CIP-0001/README.md).

+The additional process mostly takes the form of additional information that should be present in the CIP before it moves to particular stages.
+As such, it is up to the CIP Editors to enforce this.

 The requirement to propose a change via a CIP is, as all CIPs are, advisory.
 In exceptional circumstances or where swift action is required, we expect that changes may still be made without following this process.
 In such circumstances, a retrospective CIP SHOULD be made after the fact to record the changes and the rationale for them.

+Changes that require a CIP do not have to each be in an individual CIP, they can be included in batches or in other CIPs.
+So, for example, a single CIP could propose multiple new builtin functions, or a CIP proposing a change to the ledger could also propose a change to the ledger-script interface.

 #### Additions to the Plutus Core Builtins

-Proposals for additions to the set of Plutus Core builtins SHOULD be included in a CIP and should follow both the usual CIP process and the process laid out in this document.
+Proposals for additions to the set of Plutus Core builtins SHOULD be proposed in a CIP and SHOULD adhere to the following additional process.

 In order to move to Draft status, it MUST include:
 - In the Specification: